iPROS Urban Planning

 Free membership registration

-This is an example of photocatalytic application for the exterior walls (anti-soiling measures) of a support facility for people with disabilities.
+This is an example of photocatalytic coating on the exterior of a dental clinic (anti-soiling measures).

-The photocatalytic decomposition of organic dirt and self-cleaning will break down the substances causing dirt both inside and outside the walls of facilities supporting people with disabilities, creating a clean environment.
+The decomposition of organic contaminants using photocatalysts and self-cleaning will break down the substances causing dirt on the exterior of dental clinics, allowing them to be washed away by rain and creating a clean environment.

 • Photocatalysts and various wall materials (exterior and interior walls, etc.)